zopencommunity/v8port/README.md

 It will create a venv in `${HOME}/zopen/usr/local/zopen/v8/v8-DEV/venv`.
 The v8port `buildenv` file will setup config the environment to fetch the v8 source code.
+Afterwards, source this venv via `. ${HOME}/zopen/usr/local/zopen/v8/v8-DEV/venv/bin/activate` to work on the repo.